openml-labs/gama/docs/source/technical_guide/logging.rst

 Generated Files
 ***************

-GAMA will create some files during the optimization process.
+GAMA can create some files during the optimization process.
 Here is an overview of produced files:

 **Folder `'{DATE}_{STARTTIME}_XXXX_GAMA'`**: (XXXX are random alphanumeric characters) This folder is used to save results from evaluations during the optimization process.